 Biblical silence prohibits when moral grounds have been clearly set in other forms.
 Just because the Bible may not mention a particular issue does not mean it is completely silent about it.
 The examples above have transcendent moral implications the Bible isn’t silent about.
 Musical instruments have no moral implications so we don’t have solid grounds to argue they are wrong based on Biblical silence.

 I will briefly give another instance where Biblical silence prohibits that is less relevant to our study of music.
 This is when the Bible gives commands that are singularly specific or exclusive and commands that preclude change.
 For example, if God chose Israel to be His people, it logically excludes others from being His chosen people too.
 God didn’t need to list every land that wasn’t His chosen people.
 In this case, silence logically prohibits.
 In the same way, nowhere does God Himself explicitly choose instruments for His people to play, they simply play whatever they had available to them or whatever they could play.

 Outside of these examples, Biblical silence doesn’t strictly prohibit.
 Silence opens the door to discernment and discretion on our part.
 Instead of avoiding everything the Bible is silent on we should argue thusly: “Based on what I know God commands, does this action in any way defy those commands or does it honor them?”
-The critic needs to argue how doing something innocent (playing instruments), in the service of doing something good (worshiping God), is violating a Biblical moral principle.
+The critic needs to argue how doing something innocent (playing instruments), in the service of doing something good (worshipping God), is violating a Biblical moral principle.
 The sole fact that the Bible is silent on the subject is hardly a good reason to condemn it altogether because it doesn’t fit into the contexts where silence does prohibit.